 Reception In the Cellar

 Crushing without destemming is conditionally good enough for white wines.
-Destemming is a process of removing stalks.
+Destemming is the process of removing stalks.
 It’s essential for red grapes.
 There are different techniques, some scrabble before treading, and some do it afterward.

 After the destemming, we go to the grape crushing.
 This operation consists in breaking the grains for the extraction of the must, with the pressure but not to crush the seeds, which bring undesirable flavors.